The Odisha government will open 102 digital dispensaries in 23 districts to improve healthcare in remote areas.

-State’s Health and Family Welfare Department signed a Memorandum of Understanding (MoU) with Kolkata-based Glocal Healthcare Systems (P) Ltd. for 23 districts for Operation and Management of 102 Digital Dispensaries in the presence of Chief Minister Naveen Patnaik at State Secretariat today afternoon.
+In the presence of Chief Minister Naveen Patnaik at State Secretariat today afternoon, the State’s Health and Family Welfare Department signed a Memorandum of Understanding (MoU) with Kolkata-based Glocal Healthcare Systems (P) Ltd. for 23 districts to operate and manage 102 digital dispensaries.

-The districts where the digital dispensaries will come up are Angul, Balasore, Bargarh, Bolangir, Boudh, Cuttack, Deogarh, Dhenkanal, Gajapati, Ganjam, Jajpur, Jharsuguda, Kalahandi, Kandhamal, Kendrapara, Koraput, Malkangiri, Mayurbhanj, Nuapada, Puri, Rayagada, Sambalpur and Sundargarh, an official statement said.
+Angul, Balasore, Bargarh, Bolangir, Boudh, Cuttack, Deogarh, Dhenkanal, Gajapati, Ganjam, Jajpur, Jharsuguda, Kalahandi, Kandhamal, Kendrapara, Koraput, Malkangiri, Mayurbhanj, Nuapada, Puri, Rayagada, Sambalpur, and Sundargarh will get digital dispensaries, according to an official statement.

-Among others, Health and Family Welfare Minister Pratap Jena, Development Commissioner Asit Tripathy, Secretary and other officials of the Health Department were present at the occasion.
+Health and Family Welfare Minister Pratap Jena, Development Commissioner Asit Tripathy, Health Department Secretary, and others attended.